Authorization

 Description

-Always set to verdantly.p.rapidapi.com.
+Always set to verdantly-gardening-api.p.rapidapi.com.

 To get your API key: